MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/feature-multifactor-unlock.md

 Windows Hello for Business supports the use of a single credential (PIN and biometrics) for unlocking a device.
 Therefore, if any of those credentials are compromised (shoulder surfed), an attacker could gain access to the system.

 Windows Hello for Business can be configured with multi-factor device unlock, by extending Windows Hello with trusted signals.
-Administrators can configure devices to request a combination of factors and trusted signals to unlock theim.
+Administrators can configure devices to request a combination of factors and trusted signals to unlock them.

 Which organizations can take advantage of Multi-factor unlock?
 Those who: